Our Mission

 2014

-WOMHA advocates for mental health parity legislation to achieve equal pay for all providers.
-The initial legislation efforts faced significant hurdles and ultimately failed in 2015.
+WOMHA advocated for state legislation to achieve fair pay for Oregon behavioral health providers.
+This initial legislation effort faced significant hurdles and ultimately failed in 2015.

 2015